Eduardolgg/CAOS/README.md

 Build requirements
 -------------
 To build CAOS you need installed:
-  * meson version 0.39.1 or above
+  * meson version 0.39.1 or above (To install meson see: http://mesonbuild.com/Getting-meson.html)
   * ninja version 1.7.2 or above
   * gcc version 4.9.2 or above

 Screenshots
 -------------
 You can see some Screenshots at:
  * https://drive.google.com/drive/folders/1NuhqPsTQoIqtLTdFoD41WpOgNo2UrScT

 How to build and install
 --------------------------

 Yo can run the script buildAndInstall.sh or follow this steps:

-    meson
+    meson build
     ./setReleaseMode.sh
     cd ./build
     ninja clean
     ninja
     sudo ninja install

 Configuring your inittab
 --------------------------
 replace your rc init lines by zeus, for example: